 Risk management is an integral part of the medical device product lifecycle.
 It helps medical device engineers and manufacturers ensure that the product is reliable, works as expected and causes no harm to the patients, operators or the environment and shows continued confidence that risk is acceptable after product commercialization.
 The main purpose of the risk management cycle is to reduce or mitigate the chances of failure in the product.
 This session breaks down how to define risk management framework, appropriately document design inputs and outputs, and develop post-product launch risk management/maintenance files.

 There’s a lot to learn about and see at MD&M Minneapolis, including the design and engineering expertise available at Kaysun Booth #2149!
-If you'd like to set aside time for a 1:1 consultation at the show, just click the button below.
+Until then, you can explore key factors that influence successful design and production of plastic medical parts by watching our on-demand presentation, Design Considerations for Medical Injection Molding.
+Click the button below to access the presentation now.